A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: A brief survey of the RL-MPC interface

 Early works by \citet{lee2001NeurodynamicProgramming, lee2004SimulationbasedLearning} demonstrated the utility of embedding a learned value function into \ac{MPC} for process control applications. \Citet{zhong2013Valuefunction} apply similar ideas in the context of classic control problems with an emphasis on data collection and value function parameterizations.
 Similarly, the works of \citet{lowrey2019PlanOnline} consider \ac{MPC} as a trajectory optimizer that can aid in value function estimation, but with emphases on exploration.
 So far, these works assume \ac{MPC} uses a locally optimal value function, meaning the cost and internal model accurately represent the true objective and environment.
 Nonetheless, a key benefit of value function-augmented \ac{MPC} via \ac{RL} is the ability to effectively shrink the planning horizon.
 Instead, a significant amount of planning and uncertainty can be cached into the value function representation, which lends itself nicely to stochastic systems.

 \Citet{farshidian2019DeepValue} consider the case where an external, possibly sparse, reward signal is used to update the stage cost and value function in \ac{MPC}, but still assume an accurate model. \Citet{arroyo2022ReinforcedModel} train \iac{RL} agent offline in simulation with an identified model, then deploy a value function-augmented \ac{MPC} scheme on the true, more complex system.
 However, the agent remains static in the online phase, not taking into account information from the environment.
-On the other hand, \citet{bhardwaj2020BlendingMPC} devise a time-weighted averaging strategy that blends together the \ac{MPC} and \iac{RL}-learned value estimate, taking advantage of prior information while enabling feedback from the true environment.
+On the other hand, \citet{bhardwaj2020BlendingMPC} devise a time-weighted averaging strategy that blends together the \ac{MPC} and \iac{RL}-learned value estimate, taking advantage of prior information while enabling feedback from the true environment. \citet{hansen2024TDMPC2Scalable} develop a complete learning pipeline in which the model, reward, and value function are all learned and used to construct an online \ac{MPC} agent.

+{\bf \ac{MPC} as a function approximator.}\quad Another line of work takes the view that \ac{MPC}---its model, stage cost, constraints, and terminal value function---represents a set of parameters that can be steered towards closed-loop optimality under a single objective.
+Although value function-augmented \ac{MPC} takes a modular view of learning-based \ac{MPC}, this alternative formulation presents an \emph{all-in-one} perspective.
+While we emphasize \ac{RL}-based methods, this perspective can also be generalized to include other policy search paradigms \citep{hu2023TheoreticalFoundation, banker2025ModelfreeReinforcement}.

+This all-in-one view of learning-based \ac{MPC} is compatible with both policy-based and value-based \ac{RL} methods.
+The key idea is to replace traditional function approximations, such as \aclp{DNN}, in \iac{RL} pipeline with \ac{MPC}.
+For example, \cref{eq:nominalMPCobj} can be viewed as a $Q$-function parameterization, which we will call $Q_\phi^{\text{MPC}}$.
+Conceptually, typical \ac{RL} update steps proceed as usual, where the goal is to minimize the loss in \cref{eq:Qloss} via gradient steps in \cref{eq:updateQ}.
+A similar idea can be applied to the policy parameterization, where we focus on the minimizer of \cref{eq:nominalMPCobj}, and take $\mu_\theta^{\text{MPC}}$ to be a parameterized \ac{MPC} policy.
+In either case, all the \ac{MPC} parameters are free to update towards improved reward.
+One may also choose to update only a subset of the \ac{MPC} parameters in this manner; doing so is still distinct from the value function-augmented approach because the \ac{MPC} structure is embedded in the \ac{RL} pipeline, such as \cref{eq:dpgalg}.